Life Insurance: How Much Is Enough?

 Method 1: Getting Enough Life Insurance To Replace Income

-In most cases, you’ll want to replace all of the income that’s lost when an employed spouse dies.
-To be more precise, you’ll only want to include the after tax pay and make adjustments for expenses (like a second car) that are incurred earning that income.
+You’ll most likely want to replace all the income lost when an employed spouse dies.
+To be more precise, you’ll only want to include the after-tax pay and make adjustments for expenses (like a second car) that are incurred while earning that income.
 Don’t forget to add the value of health insurance or other employee benefits to the income number.

-Now Anita has an amount of income that she needs to replace each year.
+Now, Anita has an amount of income that she needs to replace each year.
 But life insurance is often paid off in a lump sum.
-We’re going to assume that she’d invest the life insurance proceeds and spend the income that it generates.
+We will assume that she’d invest the life insurance proceeds and spend the income it generates.

 The investment return that you use will make a big difference in the calculation.
 For instance, if she assumed a 7% return, she’d only need $714,000.

 What rate should Anita pick?
-Probably something between CDs on the low end and the long-term stock returns (8 to 10%) on the high end.
+Probably something between CDs on the low end (although CDs aren’t low right now) and the long-term stock returns (8 to 10%) on the high end.

 It is best to overestimate your needs a little.
-Yes, you’ll be buying and paying for a little more insurance than you need.
+Yes, you’ll buy and pay for more insurance than you need.
 But if you underestimate, you won’t realize your mistake until it’s too late.

-If a stay-at-home spouse dies, the target is a little harder to figure.
-Unless there’s someone like a grandparent who could move in and take over, the survivor will need to pay to have things done.
+If a stay-at-home spouse dies, the target is a little more challenging to figure.
+Unless someone like a grandparent could move in and take over, the survivor will need to pay to have things done.
 And that can get expensive.
-Add up laundry, cleaning, cooking, day care and a hundred other chores and you have an idea of what the at-home spouse’s “salary” is that needs to be replaced.
-Then calculate like you did for employed spouse.
+Add up laundry, cleaning, cooking, daycare and a hundred other chores and you have an idea of what the at-home spouse’s “salary” is that needs to be replaced.
+Then calculate like you did for employed spouses.

-Another way to look at the problem is to have enough insurance to cover your expenses.
+Another way to examine the problem is to have enough insurance to cover expenses.
 The calculation is the same.
 Just use expenses instead of income in your calculation.

 What If Both Parents Were To Die?